open-telemetry/community/docs/how-to-handle-public-calendar.md

 be made via GitHub issue on this repository or contacting SIG maintainer via other channels like Gitter.

 All SIG maintainers have permission to edit the Public OpenTelemetry calendar.
-Please contact @mtwo via Gitter or by creating an issue if you require access.
+Please contact @SergeyKanzhelev via Gitter or by creating an issue if you require access.